 CFRP or Carbon Fiber Reinforced Plastics (Carbon FRP)

 CFRP is the material of choice for engineers looking for opportunities to improve their design or process.
-Alformet applies UD-tape made from a thermoplastic matrix reinforced with carbon fibers (also called CFRTP), that offer high strength and stiffness while reducing weight of the component.
+Alformet applies UD-tape made from a thermoplastic matrix reinforced with continuous carbon fibers (CFR-TP), that offer high strength and stiffness while reducing weight of the component.
 The durability of the material through its resistance against corrosion and chemicals, allows you to reduce maintenance and increase life cycle time.
 Combined with 100% recyclability, CFRP with thermoplastic resin offers the best of two worlds: metals and plastics.

-What properties does CFRTP (Carbon Fiber Reinforced Thermoplastics) have?
+What properties does CFRP (Carbon Fiber Reinforced thermoPlastics) have?

 Alformet processes UD-tape from thermoplastics reinforced with carbon fibers.
 The most valuable properties are: